Myrtle Grove, North Carolina

 Myrtle Grove is a census-designated place (CDP) in New Hanover County, North Carolina, United States.
-The population was 8,875 at the 2010 census.
-It is part of the Wilmington Metropolitan Statistical Area.
+The population was 11,476 at the 2020 census which is up from 8,875 in 2010.
+Myrtle Grove is located in the statistical townships of Federal Point and Masonboro.
+The CDP is part of the Wilmington, NC Metropolitan Statistical Area.
+Myrtle Grove was first listed as a CDP at the 1980 United States census.